Social Action - Tikkun Olam

 Barbash Family Vital Support Center

 Congregation Etz Chaim is proud to announce that the month of August is our Synagogues’ month of commitment to the Barbash Family Vital Support Center.
-While we are involved with this worthy cause year round, this special month includes trips down to the panty to restock the shelves, collection drives and raising awareness both within our congregation and the surrounding community.
+While we are involved with this worthy cause year round, this special month includes trips down to the pantry to restock the shelves, collection drives and raising awareness both within our congregation and the surrounding community.
 We are also grateful to participate annually in the JFS Passover Delivery Project which provides 400 seder meals to Cincinnati residents.

 Collection Drives throughout the Year

-Be it collecting bottles of oil around Chanukah, cans of pineapple for our South Persific Purim Celebration of can collection at our Passover Second Seder our Synagogue is committed to year round service.
+Be it collecting bottles of oil around Chanukah, cans of pineapple for our South Persific Purim Celebration or can collection at our Passover Second Seder our Synagogue is committed to year round service.
 We start collection drives several times a year in addition to our ongoing pill bottle and cartridge collections.

 Following Passover we will be participating in a new social action project entitled “Blessing Bags” in conjunction with other local organizations.
 We’ll fill large zip lock bags with protein bars, socks, snacks and personal care items.
 The bags will then be distributed to disadvantaged residents throughout downtown Cincinnati.
 Watch for the call to action and get involved with this new mitzvah opportunity.